 Think about this for a second.

-When you watch Avatar, you know those blue aliens aren’t real.
+When you watch James Cameron’s Avatar, you know those blue aliens aren’t real.
 When Iron Man flies through New York, you know Robert Downey Jr. isn’t actually in a metal suit.
 When Gollum obsesses over his “precious,” you know Andy Serkis is behind the performance, but the character on screen is computer-generated.

 Does any of that make the entertainment less valid?
 Does it make you feel deceived?